fouric/lightning-cd/README.md

  - restrictBuffer, if set, will cause the search buffer to refuse to accept characters that don't match at least one existing pathname
  - mimePatterns tells Lightning, using mimetypes, how to handle files when told to open them

+One of the basic assumptions behind Lightning is that you'll be spending most of your time in search mode, and only switching to normal mode to select files that would otherwise require a (relatively) large number of keystrokes.
+You may violate this assumption if you wish, at which point you will discover that you are using a watered-down `mc` (http://www.midnight-commander.org/).
+Play off Lightning's strengths, avoid its weaknesses (or use another tool), and you may find yourself enjoying productivity gains due to lower mental costs associated with switching source code files.

 Disclaimer
 ---------

 Lightning is ALPHA, very much buggy and non-feature-complete, and likely to change very quickly (with changes possibly including *a move to another programming language* - use at your own risk).
 With that said, the basic idea (of finding and opening files as quickly as physically possible) will remain the same, and you are encouraged to try it out and give feedback.

-(it was also built for a Dvorak Simplified Keyboard user, so you may want to tweak for convenience and comfort it if you use QWERTY)
+(it was also built for a Dvorak Simplified Keyboard user, so you may want to tweak the keybindings for convenience and comfort if you use QWERTY)